Azure/azure-storage-fuse/README.md

 export AZURE_STORAGE_ACCESS_KEY=myaccountkey
 ```

-By default, blobfuse will use the ephemeral disks in Azure VMs as the local cache (/mnt/blobfusetmp).
+Use of a high performance disk, or ramdisk for the local cache is recommended.
+In Azure VMs, this is the ephemeral disk which is mounted on /mnt in Ubuntu, and /mnt/resource in RHEL.
 Please make sure that your user has write access to this location.
 If not, create and `chown` to your user.
 For best performance, consider using a ramdisk.

 ```
 mkdir -p /mnt/blobfusetmp